Ovulation & Fertile Window

-How to Choose the Best Ovulation Tracker for You: A Guide by Ovaterra Science Team
+How to Choose the Best Ovulation Tracker for You

 When you decide that it’s time to start trying for a baby, one of the first things you should do is to track your ovulation.
 (The other is to start taking high-quality prenatal vitamins to fill in common prenatal nutritional gaps.)
 Ovulation trackers – also called ovulation predictor kits (OPKs) or ovulation tests – help you know when you ovulate and allow you to time the intercourse to increase your chances.

 There are many to choose from, and your friend’s best ovulation tracker may not be the best ovulation tracker for you – because we all have different schedules, different preferences, and most importantly, different bodies.
 In this guide, we’ll cover the 3 major types of ovulation trackers and help you choose the right one for you.
 You can jump to any section:

 - BBT-based ovulation tracking and what we recommend